 Signs Of Mold

 Citrus fruit has a very thick skin which protects the inside from external bacteria that cause spoilage.
-So, if the mold on the skin only starts showing up, you can wipe it off.
+So, if the mold growth on the skin only starts showing up, as in brown spots, you can wipe it off.

-But, if there is a lot of mold, especially around the stem area, it is better to toss the lemon.
-And, if there is mold with another sign of spoilage (like soft, mushy textures), you definitely have to toss the lemon.
+But, if there is a lot of mold growth, especially around the stem area, it is better to toss the lemon.
+And, if you have moldy lemons with another sign of spoilage (like soft, mushy textures), you definitely have to toss the lemon to avoid food poisoning.

 Soft Textures

-As you may know, when ingredients age, their texture (structure) becomes weaker and weaker, eventually leading to rot.
+As you may know, like other fruits and veggies, lemons change their texture (structure) as they age and become weaker and weaker, eventually leading to rot.

 But “rot” doesn’t necessarily look like the black, mushy, sludgy substance you see in the movies.
 In the beginning stages of rot, an ingredient first becomes soft as it loses its texture.
 Even at this point, the lemon is no longer fine to use.